 Delivered items and mails are the other potential sources of the coronavirus in the form of fomites.

 - Consider your mails and delivered items infected.
 Disinfect or leave untouched for twenty-four hours.
 Again, plastic and steel materials may harbor the virus longer.
 Wipe or spray with disinfectant.
 Wash your hands after handling such things.
+Although the risk is low for this kind of transmission, do whatever prudence demands.

 - Heat delivered foods.
 Most pathogens die at 145F, including the virus.